Residential

 Once the Upgrade Completion Form is processed and approved, Alberta Municipalities will pay your Qualified Contractor(s) directly.

-Once all upgrades in your project are complete, an updated Clean Energy Improvement Agreement will need to be signed with your municipality, to confirm the final amount to be financed.
+Once all upgrades in your project are complete, the total amount to be financed will be finalized.

 After all approved upgrades in a CEIP project are installed, a post-project EnerGuide Home Evaluation must be completed to determine the energy savings and verify the installation.
 Property owners will receive a new EnerGuide rating and label.
 This label, the updated Renovation Upgrade Report, and the invoice for the evaluation must be submitted to Alberta Municipalities.

 You will repay the cost of the project over time through the Clean Energy Improvement Tax added to your property’s tax bill.
-The outstanding balance may be paid at any time.
+The outstanding balance of an upgrade may be paid at any time.

 City of Edmonton Qualified Contractors